 Placemaking is about improving the quality of public spaces and the lives of the people who use them.
 As MIT’s “Places in the Making” report stated: “Put into practice, placemaking seeks to build or improve public space, spark public discourse, create beauty and delight, engender civic pride, connect neighborhoods, support community health and safety, grow social justice, catalyze economic development, promote environmental sustainability, and of course nurture an authentic sense of place.”

 Place-based initiatives aim to create change for the benefit of the whole community.
-As the Project for Public Spaces noted, “the community is the expert” – they know a lot about the assets and needs of their public spaces and it’s vital to engage them.
+Thankfully, your community members are experts – they know a lot about the assets and needs of their public spaces and it’s vital to engage them.
 When community engagement and the process of placemaking intersect, we have the potential to reimagine the future of our cities.
 After all, shouldn’t we ask the very people who live, work, learn, and play in a city what they want it to look like and how they need it to function?

-1. Improve your city’s walking and biking infrastructure
+1. Placemaking to improve your city’s walking and biking infrastructure

 Together with the Flemish Land Agency, the City of Maasmechelen launched its community engagement platform to develop towns and the nature that connects them in tandem.
 For those who couldn’t participate online, the City encouraged engagement via paper surveys along a walking path that connects the three main towns in their project, and they set up an information booth at their local farmers market.
 They asked residents to share their favorite landscape in the valley, weigh in on which roads could be improved for cyclists and pedestrians, and what the town square of their dreams would look like.
 Using the platform’s mapping feature, the City asked residents to pin on a map, with optional comments, their favorite spots in the town as well as locations where they saw room for improvement for cyclists and pedestrians.